 At ISLPR we recommend that you re-sit your test after 4 weeks.
 This gives you time to practise your English.
-However, you may choose to sit your test sooner, though you will need to complete the following form: ‘Letter to test in less than a month’.
+You may choose to sit your test sooner but you will need to sign a waiver to acknowledge that we do not recommend this.

-Due to the nature of the test, the ISLPR test itself is not one that you can prepare for by practising a few item types.
-However, ISLPR Language Services offers a Tutorial service where you can receive guidance on how to improve your general English Speaking, Listening, Reading or Writing skills.
+Due to the nature of the test, the ISLPR test is not one that you can prepare for by practising a few item types.
+However, ISLPR Language Services offers a Tutorial service where you can receive guidance on how to improve your general English speaking, listening, reading or writing skills.

 We are happy to travel interstate to conduct ISLPR tests provided that there is a sufficient number of candidates.

 There are other centres that claim to offer ISLPR tests.
-You should use them only if they are a centre accredited by the IIAA and offer tests quality assured by the IIAA.
+You should use them only if they are a centre accredited by the IGAC and offer tests quality assured by the IGAC.

 Tests are run during business hours.

-When booking a test we ask that you specify what times you are available and unavailable.
+If you are booking a test at our Brisbane office you will be able to schedule your own appointment.
+When booking a test interstate/overseas we ask that you specify what times you are available and unavailable.
 We will always do our very best to work with your schedule and pair you with a tester who is available at that time.
 Due to high demand, we will not reserve a time for your test until payment is received.